Nixenn/turn-based-strategy-game/README.md

 - The stats menu eats your turn.
 	- Yeah I just couldn't figure this one out, sorry.
 - Typing a non integer (a number without letters) during your turn crashes the game
 	- This means that, if you aren't using an IDE to run the game, the window will close instantly.
-Your game isn't corrupted.
+Your game isn't corrupted.<br/>
 -- EXTRA --
 - If you need to contact me, my Discord handle is @.1aria.